mojombo/tomdoc/tomdoc.md

 For `attr_accessor` you can use an overloaded shorthand that documents the getter and setter simultaneously:

-    # Gets/Sets the String name of the user.
+    # Public: Gets/Sets the String name of the user.
     attr_accessor :name